mailq/datajava/sdk/README.md

 ## Other integrations

 Not implemented yet.
-But for example in Micronaut the conversion from `Datastar.Event` to standard SSE events should be easy.
+But the conversion from `Datastar.Event` to standard SSE events should be easy.
 Look at `VertxDatastar.java` for inspiration.

+Which integration is missing?